DVidal1205/APA-Scan/merged/README.md

 ## Paralellization

 1. APA-Scan now supports parallel processing to speed up the quantification process.
 Users can specify the number of **cores** to use for parallel processing in the configuration.ini file.
 The default value is NULL, which will run the program in sequential mode.
+Users can also specify a MAX value to use all available cores on the machine.

 ## Change in Samtools